galeo/transient-showcase/README.md

 ### TODO Sticky infix support

 There needs to be a slot that causes infixes to always be set on export.
 This would cover cases where the most frequent user input changes just rapidly enough that both setting every time and saving are equally inconvenient.
-Using `transient-set` is kind of brute-ish.
+Using<code>transient-set</code>is kind of brute-ish.

 ### Default Values